Dr. John W. Schwieter

 Minor field: Business administrationWestern Illinois University

-Dr. John W. Schwieter joined the Department of Languages and Literatures at Wilfrid Laurier University as an assistant professor of Spanish and linguistics in 2007 and was promoted to associate professor in 2011.
-In 2012, he was named Faculty of Arts Teaching Scholar, awarded to one professor per year who displays an "explicit and creative integration of the profession’s twin functions of scholarly research and teaching."
-Dr. Schwieter is the director of the Psycholinguistics & Language Acquisition Research Laboratory and has also served as Undergraduate Officer in the Department, Faculty Senator in the University Senate, and Faculty Mentor for the Laurier Arts Scholars.
-Prior to arriving to Laurier, he taught courses at the Florida State University, Tallahassee Community College, Spoon River College, Western Illinois University, and Universidad de Guadalajara.
-Having visited nearly 60 countries, he enjoys traveling and leading the annual SP200*: Study Abroad course.
+Dr. John W. Schwieter is an Associate Professor of Spanish and Linguistics and a Faculty of Arts Teaching Scholar, awarded to one professor per year who displays an "explicit and creative integration of the profession’s twin functions of scholarly research and teaching."
+He is also the director of the Psycholinguistics & Language Acquisition Research Laboratory and an associate member of the Centre for Applied Research and Outreach in Language Education at the University of Greenwich, London, United Kingdom.
+Dr. Schwieter has served as Undergraduate Officer in the Department, Faculty Senator in the University Senate, and Faculty Mentor for the Laurier Arts Scholars.
+Prior to Wilfrid Laurier University, he taught Spanish courses in the United States at the Florida State University, Tallahassee Community College, Spoon River College, and Western Illinois University.
+He also taught English-as-a-second-language courses in Mexico at the University of Guadalajara and the Ahpla Institute.
+Having visited nearly 65 countries, he enjoys traveling and leading the annual SP200*: Study Abroad course.

 - Psycholinguistic approaches to language acquisition